BillTheBest/node-monitor/README.markdown

 Features to Add
 -----------------------------------

+Add ec2 metadata auto populate config

+Automated restarts

+Command and control of boxes through Twilio

+Plugins need to be reformatted for new dependency model

+Plugins need to check if command exists (/usr/sbin/lsof | wc -l instead of lsof)

 Get server working (make sustained connections with clients)

 Add command line manager for UI -> Server -> Client